winter-telescope/observatory/wsp/schedule_ops_notes_npl.md

 ### log_observation
 This writes a new entry into the observation log database.
 It is called from within the `run` method of `schedule_executor` after each observation.
 It takes in two arguments
 * *data*: a dictionary or SQLite rowProxy object containing the data which will be written to the database.
 This data can contain extra entries. `log_observation` will go through the data and grab all key:value pairs with keys that correspond to keys in `self.dbStructure` (ie those from dataconfig.json).
 Any missing keys in `self.dbStructure` will have their values set to None.
+* *image*: this is the filepath to the saved image, which is added as an entry with the key 'pathToFits' to the data dictionary.

 This function uses `self.separate_data_dict(data)` to convert the data dictionary to the format it needs to write it out to the database.
+After getting the separated data dictionary (`separatedData`), the method iterates through each table in `separatedData` (eg Observation, Field, Night) and queries the database to see if an entry with the primary key for each table matches an entry in the database.
+Any duplicates are not re-written.

+For example, the primary key of Observation is obsHistID, which should be a unique identifier of every observation.
+If there is already an entry in the Observation table in the database that has the same obsHistID as the observation to log, this entry is not re-written.

+In practice, Observation entries should not be attempted to be re-written unless there is an error with the schedule setup.
+However, each field will be observed multiple times, so this means only unobserved fields are added to the database.
+It also means that a new Night entry is only created once per night.

 ### separate_data_dict
 This method supports log_observation.
 It takes in the big data dictionary (`dataDict`) of status fields received by log_observation (eg, the state dictionary from `wsp`, the image filename, etc) and converts it into a new dictionary `separatedData` that matches the format of the `self.dbStructure` dictionary.
 It loops through all the entries in dataDict and matches them against the entries in `self.dbStructure`.
 If an entry in dbStructure is not found in dataDict, the value for the entry will be set to the default value specified in `self.dbStructure` (ie and dataconfig.json) or just to None if no default is specified.

 ### To Do: